 ACTION DATE WHO Research all possible Indigenous businesses, vendors and contractors.
-Whenever a spending decision is made or a service contract is signed Erin Research and promote Indigenous owned-law firms or law-related businesses on an ongoing basis Once per Quarter Mel
+Whenever a spending decision is made or a service contract is signed Erin Research and promote Indigenous owned-law firms or law-related businesses on an ongoing basis Once per Quarter - See list of law firms and law-related businesses here.
+All